French Algeria: European settlers

-Proportion of the European population in French Algeria in 1954 by colonial department.
+By 1847, the population of Europeans in Algeria stood at 109,380.
 From the late 19th century through the early 20th century, a colonial society began to emerge in French Algeria, composed of European settlers mainly from France, Italy, Spain, and Malta.
 Historian Emmanuel Sivan notes that "the turn of the century saw the fusion of numerous immigrant European ethnicities into one pied noir community."
 Colonial observers identified this fusion as "a new race" caused by extensive European mixing exhibiting a melting pot effect.
 This was supported by the fact that most European settlers were born in Algeria rather than Europe, alongside an equalization of the human sex ratio.
 However, this system largely excluded the native population, with intermarriage between Europeans and native Algerians remaining negligible.

-Algeria served as a save haven for Europeans escaping authoritarian regimes, notably Spaniards fleeing after the 1936 siege of Madrid during the Spanish Civil War.
+Algeria served as a safe haven for Europeans escaping authoritarian regimes, notably Spaniards fleeing after the 1936 siege of Madrid during the Spanish Civil War.
 It also became a site for deporting undesirables, such as the 6,200 republicans exiled in 1852 following the 1851 self-coup staged by Napoleon III, and the expulsion of Communards from Paris in 1870 following the Franco-Prussian War.
 By 1962, Algeria contained a large European population of 1.6 million who constituted 15.2% of the total population.